robotique-udes/zeus_rover/steve_cam/README.md

 ### Usage
 1. Change the stream settings in `config/stream_setup.yaml`
 2. `roslaunch steve_cam rtsp_stream.launch`
-3. View the stream with
+3. View the stream with the following command and replace `<server_ip>` by `localhost` if you are running it on the same machine or the ip of the remote machine.
     ```bash
     gst-launch-1.0 -v rtspsrc location=rtsp://<server_ip>:8554/camera drop-on-latency=true use-pipeline-clock=true do-retransmission=false latency=0 protocols=GST_RTSP_LOWER_TRANS_UDP ! rtph264depay ! h264parse ! avdec_h264 ! autovideosink sync=true
     ```